 A: Ha!
 So many fun ones (said with a great deal of sarcasm).
 I was at job that, after one week, I knew wouldn’t work.
 But, I was told to “give it a chance” and that I had to “give it a year so it doesn’t look bad on your resume”.
 So I listened.
 I stayed.
 I cried on Sunday nights.
 I was angry all the time.

 The lowest point was probably sitting in a meeting, listening to my boss stumble through a list of all these things I had supposedly done wrong.
 He was mad at me for sending him an email, criticizing how he handled something.
-So naturally was trying to criticize me back (mature!).
-The problem I’d sent the email about 30 minutes before our meeting, so he didn’t have too much time to compile a list of my faults.
-As a result, he was awkwardly sputtering and stammering through a ridiculous list he was mostly improvising on the spot.
+So naturally he was trying to criticize me back (mature!).
+The problem was I’d sent the email about 30 minutes before our meeting, so he didn’t have too much time to compile a list of my faults.
+As a result, he was awkwardly sputtering and stammering through a list he was making up as he went along.
 It was such a strange and terrible moment.

 Then he asked me to sign something acknowledging I had heard and agreed with his list.
 I had one of those moments where time slows down, and all I heard was “GET OUT NOW”.
 So I did.
 I quit that second.
 It was liberating and awful, but in that moment I knew that if I didn’t put myself first - really and truly first - a part of me would be changed forever because I hadn’t protected myself when I knew I had to.